 Yeast infections can be uncomfortable, but they’re usually not serious.
-If you have one, there might be itching or irritation in or around your vagina, as well as a thick, white discharge.
+You may have itching or irritation in or around your vagina, as well as a thick, white discharge.
 In many cases, an antifungal treatment will clear up your symptoms.

 If you’re not sure whether you have a yeast infection or something else, it’s important to see a doctor for the right diagnosis and treatment.
 This is important.
 If you don’t really have a yeast infection, antifungals won’t help you get better.
 They can actually prolong the real problem, because while you’ll think you’re treating the issue, the real cause will continue to develop.

-There are several reasons you might be experiencing symptoms that are like a yeast infection.
+There are several reasons you might have symptoms that are like a yeast infection.

 STDs often need a different kind of treatment than a yeast infection.
 For example, trich isn’t caused by a fungus.
 It’s caused by bacteria.
 To treat it, you’ll usually need to take strong antibiotics for a short period of time.

-Bacterial vaginosis (BV).
 This is an infection that’s caused by an overgrowth of bacteria.
 There’s no specific cause for it, but along with redness and itchiness, you might notice discharge that’s gray or white and has a fishy odor.
-If you have BV, your doctor may prescribe oral antibiotics like metronidazole or tinidazole, or vaginally applied antibiotic creams or gels with metronidazole or clindamycin.

-Hemorrhoids : Hemorrhoids can sometimes cause itching.
-They can also affect the area in and around the vagina too.
+Hemorrhoids may be itchy.
+They can affect the area in and around the vagina. too.
 Typical home treatments are a sitz bath (warm water you sit in to help relieve pain in your bottom or around your private parts) or witch hazel wipes to soothe the symptoms.